Raising Manager

 [country-selector]

-All attributes (except id and name) of the <select>
+All attributes (except id and name) of the <select> HTML tag are also available for the [select] and [country-selector] shortcodes, with an identical role.

-The [option]
+21.7 The [option] Shortcode

-HTML tag.
+The [option] shortcode has the same role as the <option> HTML tag.
 Insert into the Code field a code like this:

 [option value="Value of the option"]Name of the option[/option]